MaciejApp/react-hangman/README.md

 ## 🖥️ Installation

-Copy folder into your local computer and execute it by typing `npm start`
+Copy repository folder into your local computer and execute it by typing `npm instal` followed by `npm start` in your command line.

 ## 📇 Contact Details